top of page

 Reactions in daylight

-Some neighbours appear to be quite protective of their walls and despise discovering what appears to be another artistic action in their area, while others remain indifferent to the change.
-Walls delineate the street, enveloping what is private against the public, yet they are transformed into a support the moment a poster is fixed on them.
+Some neighbours appeared to be quite protective of their walls and despised discovering what appears to be another artistic action in their area, while others remained indifferent to the change.
+Walls delineate the street, enveloping what is private against the public, yet they were transformed into a support the moment a poster was fixed on them.
 I was acutely aware of this.
 Even if ephemeral, all my actions aimed to offer meaning into the public sphere, whereas it was also taking hostage what is public, the wall, in favour of my personal impulse to destroy and create.

-Initially, one may say that a wall with its poster got more attention than usual, but quantifying this is challenging.
+Initially, I thought that a wall with its poster could get more attention than usual, but quantifying this was challenging.
 Some passers-by saw the wall for the first time and may have seen it unusual in comparison to other walls of the neighbourhood while other people see it every single day and may have compared its appearance with the day before.
-Those onlookers may have internalised or externalised their reaction, relating the image to other thoughts in an inner reflection apparently silent to the outside world, or by taking a picture of the wall, while a few may have come closer to touch it or follow their impetuous lust to destroy such unwelcomed image.
+Those onlookers may have internalised or externalised their reaction, relating the image to other thoughts in an inner reflection, probably even taking a picture of the wall, while a few may have come closer to touch it or follow their impetuous lust to destroy such unwelcomed image.

 Poetry experiment to show the process of realising a project with wheatpaste.